codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/bintray-io.md

 To configure *Bintray.io* and/or *Artifactory* first select *JFrog Bintray* from the *Add registry* registry drop down and then provide the following:

-* Registry Name - A unique name for this configuration (arbitrary name)
+* Registry Name - a unique name for this configuration (arbitrary name).
-* Username - Your Bintray.io username/ Your Artifactory username
+* Username - your Bintray.io username/ Your Artifactory username.
-* API Key - Your Bintray.io API key / Your Artifactory API key
+* API Key - your Bintray.io API key / Your Artifactory API key.
-* Domain - Your Bintray.io registry address e.g. `docker-new-repository.bintray.io` or Artifactory such as `my-company-docker-snapshot.jfrog.io`
+* Domain - your Bintray.io registry address e.g. `docker-new-repository.bintray.io` or Artifactory such as `my-company-docker-snapshot.jfrog.io`.

 {% include image.html lightbox="true" file="/images/artifacts/registry/add-bintray-registry.png" url="/images/artifacts/registry/add-bintray-registry.png" alt="Add Bintray.io Registry" max-width="60%" %}